DevAlone/SmartChatBot/README.md

 ```

-For communication with bot you have to use "void sendMessageToBot(const QString & text);" method and signals, for example, "messageHistoryChanged(const QList<botlib::Message> &);"
+For communication with bot you have to use "void sendMessageToBot(const QString & text);" method and signals, for example, "void messageHistoryChanged(const QList<botlib::Message> &);"

 ```
 connect(bot, SIGNAL(messageHistoryChanged(QList<botlib::Message>)),